Biosecurity: health protection and sanitation strategies for cattle

 - move beef cows to a clean pasture, away from the wintering area, for calving

-- organize chore routine to feed and milk isolated cattle after the main herd
+- organize chore routine to feed and milk ill or isolated cattle after the main herd

-- provide adequate pen, stall or bedded area per animal
+- provide an adequate pen, stall or bedded area per animal

 - provide adequate feed bunk length and water trough access per animal

 Spread of disease is reduced when premises are clean and sanitary.
 In some cases, provincial legislation assures that minimum standards will be maintained.
-For example, the Milk Act (1987) regulates sanitation on dairy farms in Ontario.
+For example, the Milk Act, R.S.O.
+1990 regulates sanitation on dairy farms in Ontario.
 Several common management procedures assure adequate sanitation of farm premises.

 Disposal of dead animals